 Nitin Jain, a former counsel at Tata Chemicals, joined Agama Law Associates, a boutique commercial law practice, as its managing partner on 1 January.
 Archana Balasubramanian, who founded the firm in 2014, told India Business Law Journal that the firm’s “immediate goal is to add a dozen new clients from various sectors by the end of this year who start considering Agama as their extended legal arm.”

-During his time as a corporate counsel, Jain handled inbound and outbound M&A, created strategies for litigation matters relating to commercial, civil, criminal and white-collar crimes, took on employment law and arbitration matters, advised on contracts, compliances and documentation.
+During his time as a corporate counsel, Jain handled inbound and outbound M&A, created strategies for litigation relating to commercial, civil and criminal matters and white-collar crimes, took on employment law and arbitration matters, and advised on contracts, compliances and documentation.
 While at Tata, Jain also spearheaded the implementation of an upgraded national compliance system.
 Over the years he has developed expertise in laws relating to the logistics, automobile, chemicals, food and real estate sectors.

 Speaking of his decision to move to private practice, Jain said while working in-house offered its own challenges and rewards, he believed there was a space to create a firm, “which approached its business from the perspective of clients rather than expecting clients’ needs to fit into pre-casted practice areas and team divisions.”